${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Quantum Teichm uller theory

 \vs

-Hence, for both reasons coming from representation theory and cluster variety theory, the nice functions to deal with, for classical and quantum as well, are functions that are regular for every chart, i.e. that are Laurent polynomials in every triangulation. \begin{definition} Define
+Hence, for both reasons coming from representation theory and cluster variety theory, the nice functions to deal with, for both the classical and the quantum cases, are functions that are regular for every chart, i.e. that are Laurent polynomials in every triangulation. \begin{definition} Define

 where the intersection runs through all ideal triangulations $\Delta'$ of the relevant generalized marked surface $(\Sigma,\mathcal{P})$, including $\Delta$.
 Elements of ${\rm Frac}(\mathcal{T}^q_\Delta)$ that belong to ${\bf L}^q_\Delta$ are said to be \ul{\em universally Laurent}. \end{definition}